nathanmarz/storm/external/storm-hbase/README.md

 ```

 ##Working with Secure HBASE using delegation tokens.
-If your topology is going to interact with secure HBase, your bolts/states needs to be authenticated by HBase Master.
+If your topology is going to interact with secure HBase, your bolts/states needs to be authenticated by HBase.
 The approach described above requires that all potential worker hosts have "storm.keytab.file" on them.
 If you have
 multiple topologies on a cluster , each with different hbase user, you will have to create multiple keytabs and distribute
 it to all workers.
 Instead of doing that you could use the following approach: